chtwilfer/chtwilfer/README.md

 - 🐤 You can find me on Twitter as @azurecris
 - 🐤 You can find me on LinkedIn as www.linkedin.com/in/azurecris
 - 🌱 I’m currently learning Product Management
-- 💬 Ask me about Azure Stack Hub & Azure Stack HCI, NetApp Cloud Services
+- 💬 Ask me about Azure, Azure Stack Hub & Azure Stack HCI, NetApp Cloud Services

 I'm currently looking for a new job in Program or Product Management, Chief Technology Officer.
 Ideally in Azure strategy or Head of / Leading for an awesome company.
-Hire me!
+Hire me for driving your digital transformation!

 <!--
 **chtwilfer/chtwilfer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.